spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 The loop can be used as follows:

 {% highlight c++ %}
-// loop backward from 10 down to one and print all fibonacci-numbers For<10,-1,0>::loop([](auto I)
+// loop backward from 10 down to one and print all Fibonacci-numbers For<10,-1,0>::loop([](auto I)
 {
   std::cout << "Fibo<" << I << ">::value = " << Fibo<I>::value << "\n";